fieldtrip/website/tutorial/beamformer.md

 ### Neural Activity Index

 If it is not possible to compare two conditions (e.g. A versus B or post versus pre) one can apply the neural activity index (NAI), in order to remove the center of the head bias shown above.
 The NAI is the power normalized with an estimate of the spatially inhomogeneous noise.
 An estimate of the noise has been done by **[ft_sourceanalysis](/reference/ft_sourceanalysis)**, by setting cfg.dics.projectnoise='yes' (default is 'no').
 This noise estimate was computed on the basis of the smallest eigenvalue of the cross-spectral density matrix.
-To calculate the NAI do the followin
+To calculate the NAI do the following:

     sourceNAI = sourcePost_nocon;
     sourceNAI.avg.pow = sourcePost_nocon.avg.pow ./ sourcePost_nocon.avg.noise;